 SCREEN: Cursor clicking the Auto Set the Parameters checkbox as it becomes clickable.

 Then, set the rotation direction based on the expected location of visual impairment.
-Use clockwise stimulation to assess the left eye, [1] and use both clockwise and counterclockwise stimulation for bilateral assessment [2].
+Use clockwise stimulation to assess the left eye, [1] or use both clockwise and counterclockwise stimulation for bilateral assessment [2].

 SCREEN: Show drop-down or toggle option selecting CW.
+(Text: “Select CW to assess the left eye only and CCW to assess the right eye only.”)

 SCREEN: Selecting both CW and CCW directions.

-Now, click on Start Trial to begin stimulus presentation [1].
+(Text: "Selecting both will alternate the stimulus between clockwise (CW) and counterclockwise (CCW) rotations, enabling assessment of both eyes.")Now, click on Start Trial to begin stimulus presentation [1].
 As the stimulus plays, click on the Analysis Tab to monitor angular velocities, track quality, and score in real time [2].
 At the end of each trial, the software will automatically indicate whether to advance, repeat, or reduce the cycle per degree based on performance [3].

 SCREEN: Show user clicking Start Trial.